Kevin Maguire (journalist): Broadcasting

 In April 2009, Maguire became drawn into the Damian McBride affair when it was reported that he had attended a meeting with McBride and Ray Collins to discuss the Labour Party's online political attack strategy.
 Maguire is a frequent contributor to Sky News and the BBC.
 He appeared on Have I Got News for You for the first time on 24 October 2008.

-From mid-2011, he co-hosted a Sunday morning politics show with the Daily Mail's Andrew Pierce on talk radio station LBC 97.3 having previously been a regular stand-in presenter of other shows for the station.
-He gave up the show in March 2012 in order to concentrate on his job at the Daily Mirror.
+Beginning in mid-2011, he co-hosted a Sunday morning politics show with the Daily Mail's Andrew Pierce on talk radio station LBC 97.3 having previously been a regular stand-in presenter of other shows for the station.
+Maguire gave up the show in March 2012 in order to concentrate on his job at the Daily Mirror.
 He is a frequent guest on Jeremy Vine, a Channel 5 daytime TV talk show.
 Maguire appears Monday–Wednesday on the ITV Breakfast programme Good Morning Britain.

 Personal life

 Maguire is married to the journalist and novelist Emma Burstall; they live in South West London and have two sons and one daughter.
-On 4 July 2018, he was awarded the Honorary degree of Doctor of Arts from the University of Sunderland.
+On 4 July 2018, he was awarded the honorary degree of Doctor of Arts from the University of Sunderland in Sunderland, England.

 He identifies as a republican.
 He supports the football club Sunderland A.F.C.